xwmx/pandoc-ruby/README.md

 variable.
 If you'd like to set an explicit path to the `pandoc` executable, you can do so with  `PandocRuby.pandoc_path = '/path/to/pandoc'`

-Pandoc can also be set to take an array of file paths as the first argument.
+PandocRuby can also take an array of one or more file paths as the first argument.
+The files will be concatenated together with a blank line between each and used as input.

 ```ruby
 # One file path as a single-element array.